About Me

 • Machine Learning Specialization — completed Andrew Ng’s Machine Learning course.

-• ROS (Robot Operating System) — used for class projects, notably, implemented a wireless teleoperation system for two robotic arms via a ROS server
+• ROS (Robot Operating System) — used for research and class projects; notably, implemented a wireless teleoperation system for two robotic arms via a ROS server.